Practical RMAN Restore Scenario For Linux on Different Server

 - Restore the control file and MOUNT the database.

-- Open the database with
+- Open with RESETLOGS.

 Comments